Real Fibered Morphisms and Ulrich Sheaves: Introduction

 The goal of this paper is to study hyperbolicity and determinantal representations in an invariant way.
-Let $X \subseteq \pp^d$ be a real subvariety hyperbolic with respect to a linear subspace $V \subseteq \pp^d$, then the linear projection with center $V$ defines a morphism over the reals from $X$ to $\pp^k$ (here $k = \dim X$) that sends only real points to real points.
-Following the idea of A. Grothendieck, we isolate this property of a morphism between real (projective) varieties.
-In Section \ref{sec:real_fibered} we define real fibered morphisms as (finite, flat and surjective) morphisms that map only real points to real points.
-While in the context of hyperbolicity real fibered morphisms appear as linear projections there are also applications where this is not the case.
-For example in the study of Amoebas of algebraic varieties the question arises for which real hypersurfaces the logarithmic Gauss map is real fibered \cite{PR10, Mik04}.
+Let $X \subset \pp^d$ be a real subvariety hyperbolic with respect to a linear subspace $V \subset \pp^d$, then the linear projection with center $V$ defines a morphism over the reals from $X$ to $\pp^k$ (here $k = \dim X$) that sends only real points to real points.
+Following the idea of Grothendieck, we isolate this property of a morphism between real (projective) varieties.
+In Section \ref{sec:real_fibered} we define real fibered morphisms as (finite and surjective) morphisms that map only real points to real points.
 We prove that real fibered morphisms are always unramified at smooth real points.
 We conclude that the Veronese embedding of $\pp^k$ is not hyperbolic whenever $k \geq 2$.
 We say that $X$ is weakly hyperbolic if $X$ admits a real fibered morphism to $\pp^k$.
-In the case of smooth projective curves this is equivalent to the corresponding Riemann surface being of dividing type (sometimes also called type one).
+In the case of smooth projective curves, this is equivalent to the corresponding Riemann surface being of dividing type (sometimes also called type one).
 We then show that every such curve admits a hyperbolic embedding into $\pp^3$.
-Therefore, in case of curves weak hyperbolicity is equivalent to hyperbolicity.
-This, however, fails if $\dim X > 1$ and we provide an example of a weakly hyperbolic variety, that admits no hyperbolic embeddings.
+Therefore, we conclude that every weakly hyperbolic curve can be hyperbolically embedded.
+This, however, fails if $\dim X > 1$ and we provide an example of a weakly hyperbolic variety that admits no hyperbolic embeddings.

+While in the context of hyperbolicity real fibered morphisms appear as linear projections there are also applications where this is not the case.
+For example, the existence of real fibered morphisms from curves to the projective line and their properties have been studied by several authors \cite{huisman, gabard, cophuis, cop}.
+Typical questions include but are not limited to general existence results \cite{gabard} or constructions of real fibered morphisms of small degree \cite{cop}.
+In the study of amoebas of algebraic varieties, the question arises for which real hypersurfaces the logarithmic Gauss map, i.e. the map that sends a point $(x_0:\cdots:x_n)$ on the hypersurface defined by $h$ to $(x_0\frac{\partial h}{\partial x_0}:\cdots:x_n\frac{\partial h}{\partial x_n})$, is real fibered \cite{PR10, Mik04}.
+In fact, it was recently shown in \cite{brugalle2015non} that such hypersurfaces must have singularities by using our results on real fibered morphisms\footnote{The result in \cite{brugalle2015non} was obtained after a preliminary version of this paper was published on arXiv.}.